tornado80/pacman/README.md

 ## Supported platforms
-This project can run **only** on linux-based operating systems supporting **GNU compiler** and **make** tool
+This project can run **only** on linux-based operating systems supporting **GNU compiler** and **make** tool This is due to support for ANSI special characters.

 ## How to build the project?
 1. Change directory to project files.